Download Careers360 App

 Fish adapting to aquarium temperatures.

-The difference between adaptation and acclimatization is basic, in knowing how organisms adapt to environmental changes.
-Adaptation implies long-term genetic changes occurring over many generations so that a species evolves traits that allow improved survival in certain environments.
-Acclimatization, on the other hand, is a short-term physiological adjustment made by an individual organism to respond to immediate changes in the environment, such as temperature or altitude.
+The difference between adaptation and acclimatization is basic.
+Adaptation implies long-term genetic variations occurring over many generations so that a species evolves traits that allow improved survival in certain environments.
+Acclimatization, on the other hand, is a short-term physiological adjustment in an organism to respond to immediate changes in the environment.
 While adaptation permanently alters a population, acclimatization is often reversible and allows organisms to cope with temporary stressors.
-The table below provides the major differences between the two processes:

 Adaptation